 Tasting Notes

-- Taste: caramel, ash, light body, sweet & smoky, muted baking spices
+- Taste: Caramel, ash, light body, sweet and smoky, muted baking spices

-- Comments: the smoke adds another layer of flavor that’s very pleasant
+The smoke adds another layer of flavor that’s very pleasant.

 High West Bourye